 When carrying out conducted noise tests of switched-mode power supplies, the highest spurious levels occur at relatively low frequencies.
 Sub-harmonics are even more critical.
-These are typically at frequencies significantly below 100 kHz and unless they produce audible noise due to magnetostriction, they often go unnoticed, as most tests start at 9 kHz or 150 kHz.
+These are typically at frequencies significantly below 100 kHz and unless they produce audible noise due to magnetostriction of the power inductors, they often go completely unnoticed, as most tests start at 9 kHz or 150 kHz.
 You may carry out a conducted noise test and wonder, why the analyzer beeps and displays an ADC overflow warning, despite all spurious being well below limits.
-What drives the analyzer into saturation may be a very high amplitude and low frequency sub-harmonic.
+What drives the attenuator into saturation may be a very high amplitude sub-harmonic at e.g. 6 kHz.